 - Give away to colleagues.
-Another great option is let people in your office know.
-If your work place employs more than 100 people, there will most probably be a colleagues that desperately needs your boxes.
+Another great option is to let people in your office know.
+If your workplace employs more than 100 people, there will most probably be a colleague that desperately needs your boxes.

 - Give away to charities.
-We’d wager our weight in cardboard that people from charity organizations would make a very good use of cardboard boxes for moving, especially if you still have heavy duty ones.
-If these two options don’t net the results you’re after, contact your local charity shops and they’ll be happy to have them.
+We’d wager our weight in cardboard that people from charity organizations would make very good use of cardboard boxes for moving, especially if you still have heavy-duty ones.
+If these two options don’t get the results you’re after, contact your local charity shops and they’ll be happy to have them.

 - Sell back to the shop.
 If you bought your pack of boxes from a shop, you might check out if they have a return policy for unused boxes.
 If you bought more boxes than you needed, you can return the unused ones and get some money in return.

 - Sell on eBid.
 This is a UK version of eBay.
-Interface is similar and uploading your boxes for the whole country to see is easy.
+The interface is similar and uploading your boxes for the whole country to see is easy.

 - Sell on CQOUT.
 This is an auction website that would accept your offer, but maybe boxes won’t be something people would get hyped in bidding.

 - Sell on Preloved.
-Another auction website especially for UK.
+Another auction website especially for the UK.